reactioncommerce/meteor-ddp-login/README.md

 });
 ```

+On the server, you can also log in synchronously by omitting the callback argument.

 NOTE: There is code to handle both pre-0.8.2 Meteor and 0.8.2+ Meteor.
 However, there are some caveats:

 * You can only connect from a pre-0.8.2 app to another pre-0.8.2 app, or from a 0.8.2+ app to another 0.8.2+ app.
 This is due to the way Meteor implemented the login method change.